 Where to Stay in Inverness

 If you’re planning on going on any of these great day trips from Inverness, you’re going to need to find a place to stay for the night.
 Here are some of our top picks for those on a small to mid-range budget:

 Black Isle Hostel – This hostel is in a great location and is one of the best-rated hostels in Inverness.
 Aside from having multiple dorms of different, they also have private rooms, a welcoming and friendly staff, and a bar serving over 20 different kinds of local craft beers.
 This would be a great place to stay, especially if you’re travelling solo and want to meet like-minded travellers.
 Click here to see the latest prices for Black Isle Hostel!

 Torridon Guest House – This quaint guesthouse is one of the best places to stay in Inverness if your budget allows for a little bit more than a hostel.
 It is located within a short walking distance of the city centre, has great ratings, comfortable rooms, breakfast included, and free parking.
 Click here to see the latest prices for Torridon Guest House!

 A great alternative option to traditional hostels, hotels, and guest houses is Airbnb.
-You can get a private room on Airbnb for about £35/night and there are plenty to choose from such as this great apartment in the city centre.
+You can get a private room or apartment on Airbnb for about £35/night and there are plenty to choose from such as this great apartment in the city centre.
 If you’re new to Airbnb, you can click here to get up to $40 off of your first stay!

 Not what you’re looking for?
 Then click here to browse the best available deals on hotels in Inverness!